 Click here to see the 2022/2023 Douglas County Snowmobile & Winter ATV Trail Map!

 Douglas County’s more than 300 miles of groomed snowmobile and winter ATV trails entice thousands of outdoor enthusiasts each year — and there’s no questioning why.
 Our trails are kept in great condition, you’ll meet lots of friendly people along the way, our trailside businesses welcome sledders and four-wheelers with open arms, and our winter scenery is second to none.

 Trails and conditions are always changing.
-Be sure to stay up-to-date on conditions before heading out on the trails by visiting our Recreation Reports page.
-You can also call the Douglas County Trail Hotline 24 hours a day, seven days a week at 715-378-4528.
+Be sure to stay up-to-date on conditions before heading out on the trails by calling the Douglas County Trail Hotline 24 hours a day, seven days a week at 715-378-4528.

 For more information about our winter snowmobile/ATV recreational trail system, click here.

 Stay a while

 Don’t just come up to hit the trails for a day — make a whole weekend or even a week of it!
 Click here to see many lodging options with trail access.
 You’ll also find that many of the restaurants in Douglas County are right on the trail, and are snowmobile-friendly!